-Section 381.0056, Florida Statutes, defines the school health services plans as those activities which should be carried out to appraise, protect and promote the health of students and to consult with parents or guardians regarding the need for health attention by their family physician, dentist, and community health agencies.
+Section 381.0056, Florida Statutes, defines the school health services program as those activities which should be carried out to appraise, protect and promote the health of students and "to encourage use of the services of their physician, dentist, and community health agencies."

-Health appraisal and screening programs which include periodic review and analysis of health- related records, observations, and screening tests consistent with sound health practices will be carried out as a requirement of Florida State Law.
-Screening shall include vision, hearing, height and weight, scoliosis, nutrition, dental health, mental health, and communicable diseases.
-Parents/guardians will have the opportunity to consent for individualized services annually.
+Health appraisal and screening programs which include periodic review and analysis of health-related records, observations, and screening tests consistent with sound health practices will be carried out as a requirement of Florida State Law.
+Screening shall include vision, hearing, growth and development, nutrition, dental health, mental health, and communicable diseases.
+Any request for exemption from health screening must be made in writing to the Principal by the parent or legal guardian.